-- Select if the pickup is placed on the crankshaft via the flywheel (2stk,4stk) with 1 pulse per rotation or is on the camshaft (4stk) with 1 pulse per 2 rotations.
+- Select if the pickup is placed - on the crankshaft via the flywheel (2stk,4stk) with 1 pulse per rotation - on the camshaft (4stk) with 1 pulse per 2 rotations. - on the crankshaft with 2 pulses per rotation

 Advance Timing

 - Proceed now to enter the advance timing.